-In December 1833 he printed a letter explaining his differences with Universalism: “Universalists believe in a god which I do not; but believe that their god, with all his moral attributes, (aside from nature itself,) is nothing more than a chimera of their own imagination.”
+In December 1833 he printed a letter explaining his differences with Universalism.
+“Universalists believe in a god which I do not; but believe that their god, with all his moral attributes, (aside from nature itself,) is nothing more than a chimera of their own imagination.”

-Kneeland served all 60 days in prison – and became a martyr for the cause of free speech.
+Kneeland served all of 60 days in prison – and became a martyr for the cause of free speech.

 “Massachusetts, which is so much extolled as being superior to all other States, is probably the only State in the Union where the Christian bigotry that used to burn heretics at the stake is still suffered to disgrace the statute-book,” remarked the Investigator.
 The Windsor, Vt., Statesman opined, “that if Kneeland could not speak his mind the very cause for which the Pilgrims came was overthrown. ”